Travel details

 Harar

-A city surrounded by high stone walls, featuring five gates and 25 towers on top.
-This walled medieval city is located among green hills near the eastern escarpment of the Rift Valley, close to the border with Somalia.
-Harar's cultural heritage is almost entirely based on Islamic and Eastern cultures, with 90 mosques and shrines.
-Harar is considered the fourth holiest center in the Islamic world.
-The Grand Mosque (Al-Jami), which dominates the town, is a symbol of this.
+A city surrounded by high stone walls, with five gates in the walls and 25 towers along the top.
+This walled medieval city is located among green hills near the eastern wall of the Great Rift Valley, close to the Somali border.
+Harar's cultural heritage is almost entirely based on Islam and eastern culture, and it has 90 mosques and shrines.
+Harar is considered the fourth holiest center in the Islamic world, symbolized by the Grand Mosque (Al-Jami) that dominates the town.

-Harar is also famous for intricate jewelry crafted from silver, gold, and amber.
-Harar's Megalo Gogo market is a center selling beautiful woven baskets, decorative wall mats, vibrant shawls, as well as fruits, vegetables, spices, and grains.
+Harar is also known for elaborate jewelry made with silver, gold, and amber.
+The Megalo Gogo market in Harar is a hub selling beautiful baskets woven from grasses, decorative wall mats, vibrant shawls, and also fruits, vegetables, spices, and grains.

-Harar's five gates have controlled access to the town center for centuries.
-Among them, the impressive "Shawa Gate" is noted as a key point that supported the inflow of Islamic ideas from the nearby Arabian Peninsula into Africa.
+Harar's five gates have governed access to the city center for centuries.
+Among them, the impressive "Shawwa Gate" is noted as a key point that supported the influx of Islamic thought from the nearby Arabian Peninsula into Africa.

 -